Are You a Persecutor, a Rescuer, or a Victim?

 The Karpman drama triangle is a social model of human interaction proposed by Stephen B. Karpman.
 The triangle maps a type of destructive interaction that can occur among people in conflict.
 The drama triangle model is a tool used in psychotherapy, specifically transactional analysis.

 My understanding is that the Drama Triangle provides a model that helps us to initially understand relationships better – social interaction.
 Secondly, it can be used to compare that model of unproductive relationships to our own, to know whether our relationships are toxic, or not.
 To know whether our relationships are reactive and not empowered.
-A little like a map showing us where we are, to then know where we want to be.
+Somewhat like a map showing us where we are, to then know where we want to be.

 These 3 roles are in relationships that depend on each other.
 Relationships that are not productive and will drain their energies with unhealthy interactions.
 Even if you are not playing one of these roles on a daily basis it is highly likely that you are dealing with people that are.
 Remember that these roles can be played consciously or subconsciously.